 - Quality of care is also possible to evaluate since the types of tests and services are listed with the diagnosis, and there are specific guidelines on what should be done for certain conditions.

->

-> The combination of the data elements in a claim can lead to nearly infinite topics of study and it can become daunting to try to narrow down a project to something manageable.
+The combination of the data elements in a claim can lead to nearly infinite topics of study and it can become daunting to try to narrow down a project to something manageable.
 There are also multiple nuances about what is possible with the CO APCD.
-CIVHC has created two resources to help with both of these challenges, a breakdown of the Capabilities of the CO APCD and the Change Agent Index, a sortable list of projects using CO APCD data to improve lives in Colorado and across the country.
-Additionally, the CO APCD Insights Dashboard is an interactive report that allows for an in-depth look at what is in the database.
+CIVHC has some resources available to help navigate the possibilities of using CO APCD data.
+The Change Agent Index is a sortable list of projects using CO APCD data to improve lives in Colorado and across the country.
+Additionally, CIVHC hosted a webinar discussing use cases of the CO APCD and how Change Agents have utilized the database to make decisions to improve lives in Colorado and across the country.

 If you have questions about a potential project using CO APCD claims data, please contact us at email@example.com.